- Part Number:1926

 The static pressure drop at the exhaust ducts leading from the equipment shall be checked when the installation is completed and periodically thereafter to assure continued satisfactory operation.
 Whenever an appreciable change in the pressure drop indicates a partial blockage, the system shall be cleaned and returned to normal operating condition.

-In installation where the abrasive is recirculated, the exhaust ventilation system for the blasting enclosure shall not be relied upon for the removal of fines from the spent abrasive instead of an abrasive separator.
+In installations where the abrasive is recirculated, the exhaust ventilation system for the blasting enclosure shall not be relied upon for the removal of fines from the spent abrasive instead of an abrasive separator.
 An abrasive separator shall be provided for the purpose.

 The air exhausted from blast-cleaning equipment shall be discharged through dust collecting equipment.
 Dust collectors shall be set up so that the accumulated dust can be emptied and removed without contaminating other working areas.